 On your system, Deskman is available at http://localhost:2288.
 To open Deskman from other systems on your network, make sure firewalls are properly configured and point your browser to http://SERVER-IP-ADDRESS:2288

-The dashboard provides you with a general view of the security in place, users and system information.
+The dashboard provides you with a general view of the security in place, active users and system information.
 Visit the control center for network/sync details.

-- Start maintenance by clicking Start in the maintenance section
+- Start maintenance by clicking Start Maintenance

-- Stop maintenance by clicking Stop in the maintenance section
+- Stop maintenance by clicking Stop Maintenance

-- Change maintenance time in Settings
+- Change the maintenance time limit in Settings

 Click to perform one of the following tasks: